Where are you running to?

 My current to-do list is 229 lines long.
 Every morning I re-prioritize this list, in accordance with what I believe is most important.
 It is one of the few habits I subconsciously adopted from my father.
 My measure of accomplishment is often linked to what I am able to cross off that particular day.

 If every task took one hour to complete, and I had eight hours a day to just focus on my list, it would take 28 days to accomplish my goals and finally have nothing “to do”.
 The problem is – many tasks take more than one hour, and it’s terribly unrealistic to think no new goals will arise in a month.
 And what do you do when life happens?
 When events take you by surprise?
 More tasks.
 More lists.
 More running.
 A couple of weeks ago, I managed to scroll to the very bottom of my list, to be met by a message from my partner:

 “And above all this, remember I love you – Nate.”

 And above all this.

 Too often, we get caught up setting yet another goal, running to another destination, and forgetting to appreciate what is above all this.
-We find it difficult to savor the blessing of the season, because we’re pining after the possibilities of the next.
+We find it difficult to savour the blessing of the season because we’re pining after the possibilities of the next.
 This can lead to a state of permanent dissatisfaction, where our present is never enough.